BBieganowski/pymicrostructure/docs/index.rst

 ..
-MicrostructPy documentation master file, created by sphinx-quickstart on Mon Aug  5 13:24:33 2024.
+PyMicrostructure documentation master file, created by sphinx-quickstart on Mon Aug  5 13:24:33 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MicrostructPy documentation
+PyMicrostructure documentation
 ===========================

-MicrostructPy: A Flexible Market Microstructure Simulation Library
+PyMicrostructure: A Flexible Market Microstructure Simulation Library

-MicrostructPy is a powerful and flexible Python library designed for simulating and analyzing financial market microstructure.
+PyMicrostructure is a powerful and flexible Python library designed for simulating and analyzing financial market microstructure.
 It provides a comprehensive set of tools for creating realistic market environments, implementing various types of traders, and analyzing market dynamics and trader performance.

-Key features of MicrostructPy include:
+Key features of PyMicrostructure include:

 1. Market Simulation: Implement different market types, including continuous double auctions, with customizable parameters.